Bradypus variegatus¶

 Response curves¶

-On ④ Results → Response Curves, pick bio1 (mean annual
+On ④ Results → Response Curves, pick bio12 (annual

 Switch to Spatial Projection in the same Results tab.
 Leave cloglog as the output transform (the Phillips et al. 2017 recommended default) and Auto-load result as QGIS layer ticked, then click ▶ Run Spatial Projection: